cern-eos/eos/doc/quickstart/admin/configure.rst

 * the MGM node (namespace node)
 * the FST nodes (storage nodes)

+Warning:  This quickstart skips installing a QuarkDB instance for brevity.
+In EOS5+, QuarkDB is required and it is highly suggested for most deployments in EOS4.
+See the conventional deployment for details at https://eos-docs.web.cern.ch/develop.html#deployment.

 Copy an example config file to /etc/sysconfig/eos

 .. code-block:: bash